 2.2 Load Balancing

-A size-n problem is embarrassingly parallel if it is composed of n independent tasks, which when solved in parallel, the computation process achieves a speed- up of O(n) with very little interprocess communica- tion.
-One example of this is a loop with n indepen- dent iterations.
+A size-n problem is embarrassingly parallel if it is composed of n independent tasks, which when solved in parallel, results in the computation process achieving a speed- up of O(n) with very little interprocess communication.
+One example of this is a loop with n independent iterations.
 The ith loop iterate is independent if it doesn’t require the result of the computation of

 the (i − 1)th iterate, and it does not affect the other iterates [6].

-To ensure efficiency of embarrassingly parallel appli- cations, various loop scheduling algorithms have been designed and evaluated by several researchers.
-These algorithms find an efficient policy to effectively dis- tribute the tasks to the processors such that few, if not none, will be idle.
-There are two types of schedul- ing algorithms: the static or offline scheduling and the dynamic or online scheduling.
+To ensure efficiency of embarrassingly parallel applications, various loop scheduling algorithms have been designed and evaluated by several researchers.
+These algorithms find an efficient policy to effectively distribute the tasks to the processors such that few, if not none, will be idle.
+There are two types of scheduling algorithms: the static or offline scheduling and the dynamic or online scheduling.

-In static scheduling, the decision of which processor will work on a task is done before program execution by the programmer.
+In static scheduling, deciding which processor will work on a task is done before program execution by the programmer.
 The most trivial static scheduling decision for a given problem with n number of tasks on a computational infrastructure with p number of processors, where p << n, is to assign n/p tasks to each processor.
-With this scheduling decision, perfor- mance degradation of the parallel system will happen if the actual distribution of the task execution times is skewed.
-And since the assignment happened at com- pile time, the idle processors cannot help in computing the load of the busy ones, increasing the realized exe- cution time and effectively reducing speed-up [6].
+With this scheduling decision, performance degradation of the parallel system will happen if the actual distribution of the task execution times is skewed.
+Because the assignment happened at com- pile time, the idle processors cannot help in computing the load of the busy ones, increasing the realized exe- cution time and effectively reducing speed-up [6].

-For this reason, using the static scheduling, also re- ferred to as deterministic scheduling, is only advisable when all information about tasks to be scheduled (i.e. execution times) and their relation to one another is entirely known prior to execution time.
-These infor- mation will be used to make a decision as to how each task is to have a static assignment of which particu- lar processor it is assigned to when it is submitted for execution [3].
+For this reason, using the static scheduling, also referred to as deterministic scheduling, is only advisable when all information about tasks to be scheduled (i.e. execution times) and their relation to one another are entirely known prior to execution.
+These information will be used in deciding how each task is to have a static assignment of which particular processor it is assigned to when it is submitted for execution [3].

-Dynamic scheduling algorithms, on the other hand, make the decision of which processor will perform a task on the fly as the program executes.
-These al- gorithms are fixed-size chunking (FSC), guided self scheduling (GSS), factoring (FACT), weighted factor- ing (WFACT), adaptive weighted factoring (AWF), and adaptive factoring (AF).
+Dynamic scheduling algorithms, on the other hand, decide which processor will perform a task on the fly .
+These algorithms are fixed-size chunking (FSC), guided self scheduling (GSS), factoring (FACT), weighted factor- ing (WFACT), adaptive weighted factoring (AWF), and adaptive factoring (AF).

-In FSC, the tasks are grouped into chunks of size c, usually chosen to be c << n/p and, as much as possi- ble, is divisible by p (i.e. p modulo c is 0).
-The first p chunks of tasks are initially distributed by the sched- uler1 to the processors2 .
-When a processor happens to be assigned with tasks that have short execution times, the processor will finish early.
-And since there are still tasks to be computed, it can request the scheduler for the next chunk of tasks, incurring a cost tc brought about by communication latency.
-The communication latency is incurred by both the scheduler and the re- questing processors, and happens when the processor requests for the next chunk until the scheduler answers with the next assignment.
-For scientific applications with independent loops, only the indexes of the iter- ates are communicated by the scheduler, incurring a smaller tc.
-At the end of the computation, the pro- cessors finishing times will vary at a maximum of c, improving the realized execution time of the scientific application.
+In FSC, the tasks are grouped into chunks of size c, usually chosen to be c << n/p and, as much as possible, is divisible by p (i.e. p modulo c is 0).
+The first p chunks of tasks are initially distributed by the scheduler1 to the processors2 .
+When a processor happens to be assigned with tasks that have short execution times, the processor finishes early.
+Because there are still tasks to be computed, the processor can request for the next chunk of tasks from the scheduler, incurring a cost tc brought about by communication latency.
+The communication latency is incurred by both the scheduler and the requesting processors, and happens when the processor requests for the next chunk of tasks and waits for the scheduler to answer with the next assignment.
+For scientific applications with independent loops, only the indexes of the iterates are communicated by the scheduler, incurring a smaller tc.
+At the end of the computation, the processors finishing times will vary at a maximum of c, improving the realized execution time of the scientific application.